A Short Tutorial from Panatrack’s Tracking Technology Experts

 - Panatrack implemented a system to track and record inbound RFID-tagged items and provided control to put-away locations for a Fortune 500 distribution/retailer.
 The system also records damage and inspection steps.

 - Another Fortune 500 big-box retailer turned to Panatrack to implement an in-store trial studying the feasibility of handheld RFID technology to track DVDs.
-PanatrackerRT offers item-level tracking that includes tag programming, shelf inventory to maintain restock levels, and “last seen” reporting to assess selling locations.
+Panatrack utilized item-level tracking that included tag programming, shelf inventory to maintain restock levels, and “last seen” reporting to assess selling locations.
 This solution involved integration to their inventory management system, custom software development, RFID prototyping, onsite installation, training, and support.

 RFID is constantly changing, and adoption is still relatively new.
 Barcode technology will probably always be more cost-effective.
 However, RFID opens the doors to automation and mobilization of data capture where barcode technology is not as effective.